martijnjongman/HuurAssessment/vue-application/README.md

    cd Huurassessment

 2. Install the dependencies:

-bash
+    ```bash
     npm install

 ## Usage

-To run the development server, use the following command:
+3. To run the development server, use the following command:

-bash
+    ```bash
     npm run dev
+    ```

-This will start the Vite development server and you can access the application at http://localhost:3000.
+This will start the Vite development server and you can access the application at http://localhost:5173/

-To build the project for production, run:
+4. To build the project for production, run:

-bash
+    ```bash
     npm run build
+    ```

-You can then preview the production build using:
+5. You can then preview the production build using:

-bash
+    ```
     npm run preview
+    ```

 ## Scripts